 Sunday Small Groups meet on a regular basis with the goal of becoming more faithful disciples of Jesus Christ through study, prayer, worship, and personal support.
 Through weekly study, participants learn and become more challenged to become faithful disciples.

 Look below to learn more about each group.
-Groups meet in between the two traditional services.
-Start times vary between 9:45 and 10 a.m.
+Groups meet in between the two services.
+Start times at 10 a.m.